IzumaNetworks/conftagz/README.md

 - `bool` (not supported by `default:` tag as unnecessary)
 - `float32` and `float64`
 - `string` ... `conftagz` uses the golang regex std library for regex tests
-- pointers to all the above - `conftagz` will create the item if the pointer is nil _and_ a default or env var apply
+- pointers to all the above - `conftagz` will create the item if the pointer is nil _and_ a default or env var are applied.

 Structs & Slices
 - Supports both and also their pointers